 This is why public relations, or PR, packages are always very helpful for a brand.
 Sending out PR packages is part of a marketing strategy.
 Usually, PR is sent out to famous influencers or celebrities that fit the targeted audience of that item and it is considered a paid review.
 It’s a good strategy since whoever follows that influencer or celebrity probably has similar likes as they do so they are more likely to be influenced into buying those items.
 That’s mainly why packaging is so important, almost as important as the quality of the product itself.
-Thus, let’s get into a few of the packaging design trends that have been buzzing lately, let’s dive slightly into why unboxing experiences are so important:
+Thus, before we get into a few of the packaging design trends that have been buzzing lately, let’s dive slightly into why unboxing experiences are so important:

 It’s important to note what trends are going around when you’re thinking of the packaging designs for an item.
 This will help in attracting your target audiences and optimising their unboxing experience.